When your lottery ticket says see retailer, it can mean a bunch of different things.

 Alternatively just complete a claim form at the lottery office (or post in a form) and they will sort it out later.

-If you have any questions on this please just add a comment below.
+If you have any questions about scanning tickets or ‘see retailer’ messages just add a comment below.
 Also do come back and tell us what happens with your ticket – we’d all love to know if you managed to sort it out.